dekoza/django-biscuit/README.rst

 Just like you don't have to write ModelAdmin classes to get your Admin Panel working.

-This should be a painless drop-in replacement for Tastypie - it should work out of the box for your old Tastypie APIs.
-But if you want to add something more, you can follow more DRY approach.
-Being a drop-in replacement allows Biscuit to benefit from all API consumers tailored/optimized for Tastypie, like `drest <http://drest.rtfd.org/>`_.

 The whole rationale behind this fork is outlined in Tastypie's issue `#599 <https://github.com/toastdriven/django-tastypie/issues/599>`_.